 In 1487, the church was re-consecrated, possibly due to damages from the Thirteen Years’ War.
 Since 1525, after the secularization of Prussia, it served the Evangelical community of the town, which at that time constituted the majority of Bartoszyce.
 It was rebuilt in 1676, and in 1732 the church tower was transformed and the western and southern portals were rebuilt.
 In the second half of the nineteenth century, the northern porch was added.
 The building was severely damaged during the Second World War (especially the vaults).
 Reconstruction and renovation were carried out in 1946-1958.

-Despite the rebuildings made in the 17th and 18th centuries, the church still retains its original, gothic character of a three-nave basilica, with much lower aisles.
-On the western side there is a four-sided, decorated with a blendes tower, the eastern side is ended with a polygonally closed, buttressed chancel.
-It is equal in height and width to the central nave.
-In 1406, the chapel of St. Mary the Virgin was added to the church, and before 1414 the chapel of St. Anne.
-In the first half of the 16th century, next to the presbytery, another chapel was founded by the bishop of Warmia.
-The interior of the church is decorated with a stellar vault, carefully reconstructed after the destruction of the Second World War.
+At the end of the Middle Ages, the church finally received the form of a three-aisle basilica, with much lower side aisles than the central nave.
+On the west side, a four-sided, four-storey tower decorated with blendes was added, while the eastern side was crowned with a polygonal, buttressed chancel.
+It received the same height and width as the central nave.
+In 1406, the chapel of Saint Mary the Virgin was added to the church, and before 1414, the chapel of Saint Anne, both on the southern side of the church.
+On the north side there was a two-story sacristy built.
+In the first half of the 16th century, another chapel at the presbytery was founded by the Bishop of Warmia.